 If your teen is taking honors, AP (advanced placement), or college-level classes, the quality points assigned are usually weighted.
 This means they have an extra half or whole grade point added, so that ‘A’ equals 4.5 for an honors class, or 5 for a college-level or AP class.

 Still confused?
 Download this excellent Explanation of Understanding GPA.

 NOW...Are you ready to make your own high school homeschool transcript?

 It really is not as difficult as it sounds to make highschool transcripts!!
 Believe me!
-I have nine children and not alot of time, BUT, because I have accurate homeschool recording keeping, it is not as hard to put their grades in their transcripts!
+I have ten children and not a lot of time, BUT, because I have accurate homeschool recording keeping, it is not as hard to put their grades in their transcripts!
 Download your Free Homeschool High School Transcript.